chendaniely/2016-pydata-carolinas-pandas/notes/jupyter_notebooks.md

 You can also write `LaTeX` formulas in the jupyter notebook markdown cells, simply put your equations around dollar signs (e.g., `$y = mx + b$`)

+*Thanks Bailee Christopher for reminding me to cover/mention this*